viktor255/space-app/README.md

 You can see deployed demo at [Heroku](https://space-app-backend.herokuapp.com/)

 This project was made in my free time.
 As a way to learn new technologies.
 Redux pattern implemented with ngrx store.
-For websocket implementations was used Socket.io Angular, Nodejs, Express, MongoDB, Mongoose.
+For websocket implementations was used Socket.io.
+Other technologies Angular, Nodejs, Express, MongoDB, Mongoose.

 ## Development server